CGRoffcialcode/Controlled-Matrix/README.md

 ### Example video given, (mixed v2 wth watermark) (i recommend you use it becuase you need a NASA computer to generate it without it taking a year 😭)

 ###### Credits to @CGRCODEYT

+* Copyright (C) 2025 CGRofficialcode
+ *
+ * This code is free software: you can redistribute it and/or modify
+ * it under the terms of the GNU General Public License as published by
+ * the Free Software Foundation, either version 3 of the License, or
+ * (at your option) any later version.
+ *
+ * Thiscode is distributed in the hope that it will be useful,
+ * but WITHOUT ANY WARRANTY; without even the implied warranty of
+ * MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+ * GNU General Public License for more details.
+ *
+ * You should have received a copy of the GNU General Public License
+ * along with this code.
+If not, see <https://www.gnu.org/licenses/>.

+Note: you can remove the watermark, but please keep it if you are going to share it with other people